kakuffo/maven/README.md

 release candidates; acceptance test of the realise candidate software, package of the release software.

 Automation is realised in Maven by the extensibility afforded by XML, and through plugins, goals, dependencies.
-The definitions of plugins, goals, and dependencies is done in an XML file known as a POM (Project Object Module) file.
+The definitions of plugins, goals, and dependencies in an XML file known as a POM (Project Object Module) file.
 The Maven POM are of a xml design patterns called venetian blind affording maven the advantage of defining plugins, goals, and dependencies global type definitions to increase reuse capabilities necessary for automation.

+The project development configurations are defined in another XML file vital to Maven, and called the Settings.xml file.
+There are two locations where a settings.xml file may live:

+* The Maven install:
+``xml
+${maven.home}/conf/settings.xml
+``
+* A user’s install:

+``jave
+${user.home}/.m2/settings.xml
+ ``

 ![Image](https://github.com/kakuffo/maven/blob/master/images/Maven-Architecture-ju.png)